 The exposome represents the sum total of all non-genetic exposures an individual experiences from the moment of their conception through the end of their life.
 It includes the food we eat, the water we drink, the air we breathe, the chemicals we’re exposed to, the social connections we have, and the environment we live in.

 Did you know that 8 underlying causes are at the root of most chronic disease?

 To use an analogy, the genome is like a piano; the epigenome is like the sheet music, and the exposome is what determines how the music is written and performed.
 The quality of the piano will certainly affect the sound that it produces.
 But the finest piano in the world will still sound terrible if the sheet music and performance are terrible.
 Likewise, a virtuoso pianist performing a Mozart piece will not be at her best playing a poor-quality piano.

 In the same way, genetics do play an important role in human health and disease.
 However, we now know that the exposome (and its influence on the epigenome) is far more significant in most cases.
-In fact, it is responsible for >90% of human disease.
+In fact, it is responsible for more than 90 percent of human disease.
 That is why the exposome is at the core of the Functional Medicine Systems Model, and should always be the first thing addressed regardless of the patient’s complaint.

 The modern diet, lifestyle, and environment affect the expression of our genes and lead to pathology, which in turn cause disease and symptoms in the patient.

 The 8 Core Pathologies That Underlie All Chronic Disease